 As I think about what is happening in these large Pentecostal ministries and churches, and compare it with the local Pentecostal churches or with “good” Pentecostal pastors and ministries such as David Wilkerson, there seems at first sight to be a reasonable disparity between them.
 On the one hand there is the chaos, greed, fraud, theft, sexual immorality, false teaching, false prophecies, contempt of any Christians who dare to speak against them, etc. which seem to characterise the public face of Pentecostalism; and on the other are lovely Christians in local Pentecostal assemblies who have a vibrant faith.
 And it seemed to me at first as I considered all this recently, that the Pentecostal televangelists from the 80’s and 90’s were not as bad as the new breed.

 But as I watched the DVD “The Blind and the Dead”, and “The Great Apostasy: The Lost Sign”, I was absolutely appalled as I was slapped into reality.
 Here I saw the chaos, insanity and utter ungodliness of even the most senior and well-known Pentecostal leaders such as Kenneth E. Hagin, Kenneth Copeland, Benny Hinn, John Avanzini, Rodney Howard-Browne, and many others whose names and ministries I’ve not heard of before, displaying everything that the bible is against.
 It was sickening to see the antics that went on in their “worship” meetings.
 I felt like I was looking at scenes from hell.
 And watching Copeland and Hagin, along with other Pentecostal leaders and a whole congregation laughing uncontrollably, barking and howling like dogs, men and women moving around the open floor space on hands and knees like animals, one man on his hands and knees with a leash around his neck as another held on to his leash There were people rolling on the floor in uncontrollable fits of laughter, and men and women were sliding off their chairs onto the floor – it sounded and looked like the cackling of demons – hideous, ugly, degrading, and frightening.
 I wondered how these people can call themselves Christians and teach in the name of Jesus when everything they do is so totally opposed to everything he exemplified and taught.
 And I saw, finally, that the current expression of Pentecostalism is no different to that of the earlier period.
 I also saw that the local Pentecostal churches are no better, in general, because they do exactly the same only on a smaller scale.
-“They are all gone out of the way, they are together become unprofitable; there is none that doeth good, no, not one” (Rom 3:12).
+“They have all gone out of the way, they are together become unprofitable [worthless]; there is none that doeth good, no, not one” (Rom 3:12).

 So I hope that Pentecostal Christians will understand when I say I can’t tell the difference between the good and the bad in their version of Christianity; and much of what I see therein frightens me.
 The question I ask of Pentecostals is what spirit do they have?
 If their most prominent leaders and teachers can give notably false prophecies, teach false doctrine, are led by their spirit to behave like animals, while many of them have been caught up in sexual immorality, adultery and divorce, or been caught stealing large sums of money or embezzling from their own churches, what does this say about them and the Pentecostal movement at large?
 What does it say about the spirit that motivates and energises them?

 And what of the televangelists who deceive their followers, steal their money, and leave them with a false hope?
 Jesus tells us.
-He says “Not everyone that saith unto me, Lord, Lord, shall enter the kingdom of heaven; but he that doeth the will of my Father which is in heaven.
+He says “Not everyone that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.
 Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity” (Matt 7:21-23).